steelspace/RfeData/readme.md

 - partition data using created date to offload old articles
 - prepare views based on discriminator for different types of articles
 - for /trash folder it makes sense to calculate field on insert/update if this is common use case
+- with more types of items coming, using some document database should be considered instead of the relational one